 Seasonal Workers Pilot

 The Seasonal Workers Pilot for agriculture is currently running until the end of 2020.
-This route is being reviewed and a decision on whether it will continue under the points-based system will be made in due course.
+This route is being reviewed and a decision on whether it will continue under the UK Points Based Immigration System will be made in due course.

 Youth Mobility Scheme

 Employers will be able to benefit from the youth mobility scheme.
-The UK has arrangements in place with eight countries and territories to enable around 20,000 young people to come to the UK to work and travel each year.
+The UK has arrangements in place with eight countries and territories to enable around 20,000 young people.
+So that they come to the UK to work and travel each year.
 Applicants must be 18 to 30 years old and can stay up to two years.

 Becoming a licensed sponsor

-If you are not already a licensed sponsor and you think you will want to sponsor migrants through the skilled worker route from January 2021, you should apply now.
+If you are not already a licensed sponsor and you think you will want to employer sponsor licence through the skilled worker route from January 2021, you should apply now.

 The standard processing time for an application is usually eight weeks and will start when we receive your application.